holdenmatt/ExpenseLog/README.md

 # ExpenseLog

-A simple daily tracker for travel expenses.
+A simple daily expense tracker for mobile web.

+Optimized for quick entry of expenses in various (customizable) categories, and automatic export to Google Spreadsheets.

 Built using:
 * Backbone to manage models, events, and syncing